armadaproject/armada/docs/developer_guide.md

 dependencies and components with `mage dev:up`, then attach your debugger (Delve, VS Code, or GoLand) to the running process you want to inspect.
 Each component reads `_local/<component>/config.yaml`.

-To use VS Code debugging, [see the VSCode Debugging Guide](https://code.visualstudio.com/docs/editor/debugging).

 ## GoLand run configurations

 We provide a number of run configurations within the `.run` directory of this project.
 These will be accessible when opening the project in GoLand, enabling you to run Armada in both standard and debug mode.

 The following high-level configurations are provided, each composed of sub-configurations:

-* `Start Dependencies` - creates the Kind cluster and brings up the dependency containers (redis, postgres, pulsar)
+- `Start Dependencies` - creates the Kind cluster and brings up the dependency containers (redis, postgres, pulsar)
-* `Armada` - runs the full Armada stack (migrations and components)
+- `Armada` - runs the full Armada stack (migrations and components)
-* `Lookout UI` - script that configures a local UI development setup
+- `Lookout UI` - script that configures a local UI development setup

 A minimal local Armada setup using these configurations would be `Start Dependencies` and `Armada`.
 If you already have a Kind cluster running, use `Infrastructure Services` instead of `Start Dependencies` to bring up just the dependency containers.
 Running the `Lookout UI` script on top of this configuration enables you to develop the Lookout UI live from GoLand, and see the changes visible in your browser.